georgeosafo-me/admaths-gamification-react/README.md

 This project is configured for **GitHub Pages**.
 Pushing to the `master` or `main` branch will trigger a GitHub Action to build and deploy the site to:
 `https://georgeosafo-me.github.io/admaths-gamification-react/`

+## License
+No license is currently applied.
+All rights reserved.